slardiere/PartMgr/README.rst

 Setup
 :::::

-There is two opérations needed to setup up partitionning table.
+There is two operations needed to setup up partitionning table.
 One is insertion into ``partmgr.part_table`` ::

   INSERT INTO partmgr.part_table ( schemaname, tablename, keycolumn, pattern, actif, cleanable, retention_period)